walterfreeman/ast101/index.md

 ## Welcome to Astronomy 101!

-This is the course website for AST101.
+This is the course website for Astronomy 101.
 We will use it to post all material for class.

 ### Link to lecture slides: